matteodegobbi/vault/Reinforcement Learning/TD (Temporal Difference) Learning.md

 * MC has good convergence properties even with function approximation, while TD(0) converges to $v_\pi(s)$ but not always if function approximation is used

 ---

-TODO esempio con 8 episodi soluzione MC vs soluzione TD(0)

 ### Comparison of TD learning with previous methods
 #### Convergence
 TD converges to the maximum likelihood Markov model, meaning it converges to the MDP that best fits the data.

 MC converges the solution with minimum mean squared error, meaning the best fit for observed returns.

 TD exploits Markov property and it is usually more efficient in Markov environments.
-More details in Lecture 9.
+More details in Lecture 9 pdf.

 #### Batch MC and TD
 If the number of episodes grows both MC and TD converge to $v_\pi$.

 In many cases we however have limited amount of experience: a common approach is to present the experience repeatedly until the method converges upon an answer
 We repeatedly sample episode $k\in[0,K]$ and we apply MC or TD(0) to that episode.
-Under this batch training, MC and TD(0) converge to an ‘optimal’ solution, but with different definition of optimality
+Under this batch training, MC and TD(0) converge to an ‘optimal’ solution, but with different definitions of optimality

 ![[Pasted image 20251102151903.png]]
 In this example we can see the two different solutions obtained by TD and MC with the same data.